cryptimeleon/subzero/de.upb.crypto.zeroknowledge.parent/de.upb.crypto.zeroknowledge.web/WebRoot/README.md

 #### Download editor code
 Downloads a text file with the .zkak extension containing the current contents of the code editor.

-#### Download LaTEX code
+#### Download LaTeX code
-Downloads a file with the .tex extension containing the LaTEX code used to generate the current LaTEX preview.
+Downloads a file with the .tex extension containing the LaTeX code used to generate the current LaTeX preview.

 #### Compile and download Java code
 If the current contents of the code editor are free of syntax and validation errors, parses the code into a syntax tree model, then compiles this to Java code.
 A Java project is then created and downloaded by the user.

-#### Update LaTEX preview
+#### Update LaTeX preview
-This button is only enabled when 'Enable LaTEX preview' is checked and 'Enable continuous LaTEX preview update' is unchecked.
+This button is only enabled when 'Enable LaTeX preview' is checked and 'Enable continuous LaTeX preview update' is unchecked.
-Manually updates the LaTEX preview box based on the current contents of the code editor.
+Manually updates the LaTeX preview box based on the current contents of the code editor.

 ### Console
 The console box in the bottom right corner of the page displays error, warning, and info messages.
-These messages can be generated when downloading editor code, downloading LaTEX code, or during compilation to Java code.
+These messages can be generated when downloading editor code, downloading LaTeX code, or during compilation to Java code.

 Validation rules